MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/sharepoint-migration-supported-list-templates.md

 description: "SharePoint Migration Tool table of supported list templates for migration."
 ---

-# SharePoint Migration Tool supported SharePoint list templates
+# SharePoint List Templates supported by the SharePoint Migration Tool

 The following table details SharePoint List templates and which ones are supported by the SharePoint Migration Tool (SPMT).